fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 ## Enhanced Workflow Control

-Related to the new channels, you now have the ability to control exactly how your request workflow is structured.
+Related to the new channels, you can now control exactly how your request workflow is structured.
 Previously, you would send a `workflow_id` in the request, taken from a [predefined list in our developer portal](https://developer.vonage.com/en/verify/guides/workflows-and-events).
-Instead, for V2 you can include a custom payload for your workflow.
+Instead, for V2, you can include a custom payload for your workflow.
 For instance, if you want the attempted order of channels to be Silent Auth -> Email -> SMS, the request would look like this:

 ```json
 {